Cameron Highlands Attractions - Best Places To Visit In Cameron Highlands

 Like the farms and gardens, there are many tea plantations to choose from!

-With their rolling green hills and quaint tea houses, these are definitely some of the best places to visit in Cameron Highlands!
+With their rolling green hills and quaint tea houses, these are some of the best places to spend the afternoon.

 Getting to this tea estate involves narrow uphill roads, and some of them are only one-way.